How to Disable or Enable Copilot Quick View Shortcut on Windows 11

 Is there a shortcut key for Copilot?

-In Windows, you can launch the Copilot app at any time in one of the following ways: Press the Copilot key on your keyboard.
-Using the Windows key + C keyboard shortcut.
+Windows allows launching the Copilot app at any time through alternative methods: Pressing the Copilot key on the keyboard, or using the Windows key + C keyboard shortcut.

 How do I change my Copilot view?